compound-finance/comet/contracts/migrator/README.md

 #### Inputs

- - `sender: address`: The address which called `swap` on Uniswap.
-Should be this contract's address.
- - `uint amount0`: The amount of token 0 transfered.
+ - `uint fee0`: The fee for borrowing token0 from pool.
 Ingored.
- - `uint amount1`: The amount of token 1 transfered.
+ - `uint fee1`: The fee for borrowing token1 from pool.
 Ingored.
  - `calldata data`: The data encoded above, which is the ABI-encoding of XXX.

 #### Bindings